 However, swan diving into the uncharted waters of shooting virtual and augmented reality (VR and AR) content didn't mean being stupid and taking unnecessary risks.
 Jim's job had him developing and promoting new ways of developing immersive content.
 That meant cultivating a toolkit suﬃcient for enabling such cutting-edge work.
 Fortunately, his background gave him the knowledge needed to optimize his storage strategies for that exponential leap in data and employ that storage in the reliable, eﬃcient means.

 In 2004, as Jim recalls, he had a collection of external hard drives from a prominent vendor.
 Several of them crashed during a single project.
 A colleague referred Jim to a guy named Roger Mabon, who had just purchased the rights to a two-drive RAID 0 product from Avid®.
 That product went on to become G-Technology®'s ﬁrst G-RAID®.
 Jim tried the drive and was instantly hooked.
-He's been a devoted fan and user of G-Technology's product spectrum ever since.
+He's been a devoted fan and user of G-Technology's product portfolio ever since.

 "As my career progressed as a cinematographer, and in visual eﬀects and editorial, I took the connection to G-Technology along with me," Jim says.
 "At the diﬀerent studios and freelance jobs I'd work in, G-Technology drives just became my reliable go-to.
-These days, I travel with at least four ev drives.
+These days, I travel with at least four portable SSD drives.
 Obviously, the SSDs are a godsend for working with high-resolution and multi-cam imagery, especially with complex visual eﬀects and shooting scenarios related around virtual reality, volumetric capture, and working with digital cinema camera systems like RED®, Phantom, and all the other heavy hitters."

 For Jim, the storage he picks for a job is much like the camera system.
 Both are essential, both must be selected to ﬁt the work at hand, and both must deliver the utmost in performance and reliability.
 The need for data preservation that originally drove him to adopt that early G-RAID devices carries on over a decade later.
-In addition to a considerable collection of G-RAID single- and dual-bay drives, Jim now relies heavily on G-SPEED® towers as well as the tough yet convenient modularity of the Evolution Series products.
+In addition to a considerable collection of G-RAID single- and dual-bay drives, Jim now relies heavily on G-SPEED® Shuttle devices as well as the tough yet convenient modularity of the Evolution Series accessories.
 (To explore just one example of how Jim tortures his storage in the ﬁeld, check out our case study on his VR work in the harsh conditions of the Nevada desert.)

 G-Team members are leaders in their respective fields who use G-Technology products in their day-to-day work lives.
 G-Team members are compensated for their participation.